Logiqx/gps-details/docs/articles/9-garmin/README.md

-#### Forerunner 255
+### Forerunner 255

 ![forerunner255-all-m](img/forerunner255-all-m.jpg)

 This watch supersedes the Forerunner 245 which had a much less capable Sony GNSS chipset.
 It is the cheapest Garmin with support for multi-band GNSS.

-There are two sizes (255 and 255S), with or without music.
-These are the specifications for the standard Forerunner 255.
+There are two sizes; 255 (41 mm) and 255S (46 mm), with or without music storage.
+These are the specifications for the Forerunner 255 (46 mm).

 **Price**

-- £229.99 RRP, currently £188.69 at John Lewis
+- £229.99 RRP, widely available for £200-ish

 **Size**

 - 45.6 x 45.6 x 12.9 mm
-- 33 mm (1.3″) MIP display, 260 x 260 pixels
+- 33 mm (1.3″) display, 260 x 260 pixels

 **Battery**

 - Smartwatch mode: up to 14 days
-- All-Systems GNSS mode: Up to 25 hours
+- All systems GNSS mode: Up to 25 hours
-- All-Systems GNSS mode plus Multi-Band: Up to 16 hours
+- All systems GNSS mode + multi-band: Up to 16 hours

 **Links**